 Martin Kobetic recently wrote a piece on his blog about Xtreams:

 We are receiving some very encouraging feedback on Xtreams .
 There’s a fairly complete port to Squeak/Pharo, people are blogging about it, and discussing it on various forums.
-All that is very welcome and certainly helps reassuring Michael and myself that we might be onto something that’s worthwhile and keeps us motivated to continue.
+All that is very welcome and certainly helps reassuring Willow and myself that we might be onto something that’s worthwhile and keeps us motivated to continue.

 At this stage of the game we feel that the core library is reasonably complete, we’re reasonably happy with the API and we’re venturing into experiments where we’d like to prove that the concepts and implementation are good and that the performance goals are achievable as well.
-Michael created a neat, very light-weight, yet rather complete IRC client over a weekend.
+Willow created a neat, very light-weight, yet rather complete IRC client over a weekend.
 My fascination with security protocols led me to attempt an implementation of SSH2 .

 I chose SSH because I wanted to learn more about the protocol, and wanted to compare it with my previous experience implementing SSL (outside of the context of Xtreams).
 I also see it as a good target for validation of our performance goals.
 Secure protocols are naturally layered and that seems to be a rather good fit for an attempt to map that structure onto a stream stack with the socket connection at the bottom, various packet splitting/combining, encryption and hashing layers on top of it, all hopefully coming together into a very simple and transparent binary stream facade.
 If the abstractions and implementation is right, the stack must behave the same as a simple binary stream and it must not cost much in terms of performance.